Logo, MacQueen's Quinterly

 Items 7 and 8 below list genres and forms that Clare typically publishes, and Item 12 (Restrictions) describes what she’s not looking for.

-See also Ongoing Call for Cheribun and Haibun Stories, and Tanka Tales.
+See also Ongoing Call for Cheribun, Haibun, and Tanka Tales.

-1. Electronic Submissions via Submittable Only: This is because MacQueen’s Quinterly has no staff to process paper submissions, and emailed submissions are apt to get lost in Clare’s hopelessly back-logged inbox.
+1. Electronic Submissions via Submittable Only: This is because MacQueen’s Quinterly has no staff to process paper submissions, and emailed submissions have gotten lost in Clare’s hopelessly back-logged inbox.

 (The link to MacQ’s Submittable portal appears at the bottom of this page.)

-2. Please submit previously uncurated works.
+2. With the exception of writing for Challenges (which should be original and unpublished anywhere), please submit previously uncurated works.
 That is, those which have not appeared in any curated collection, whether in print or online—such as anthologies, books, chapbooks, journals, magazines, newspapers, etc.

 This “leaves open the ability to self-publish on social media or blogs or message boards.
 It allows the work to be shared on podcasts and open mics,” as Rattle editor and curator Timothy Green writes in Uncurated: The Case for a New Term of Art.
 “Tweet your poems and flash fiction.
 Tag the person it was written for on Facebook.
 Workshop stories online.
 Blog chapters from your novel-in-progress.
 This is how a literary culture thrives” (Lit Mag News, 16 March 2023).